ErpNetDocs/tech/modules/my/calendar.md

 ### Views

-The Calendar has several **views** allowing you to either narrow down your activities to the current day, week, or month(s), or even see them spread across the year's quarters.
+The Calendar has several **views** allowing you to narrow down your activities to the current day, week, or month(s), or even see them spread across the year's quarters.

 By default, the **Month** view is applied, showing the days of the current month and the activities in it, but you can change it at any time.